Chart Color Schemes

 Canadian is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Canada, as per the latest Census evaluation, 86.2% of dwellings were houses while 13.9% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-In contrast, Non-Metro Vic. had a higher percentage of houses at 90.1%, with the remaining 9.9% being other dwellings.
-Home ownership in Canada stood at 28.5%, with mortgaged dwellings at 36.3% and rented ones at 35.3%.
-The median monthly mortgage repayment was $1,387, lower than Non-Metro Vic.'s average of $1,430.
-The median weekly rent in the area was recorded at $300, compared to Non-Metro Vic.'s $285.
+In Canada, as per the latest Census, 86.2% of dwellings were houses with the remaining 13.9% comprising semi-detached homes, apartments, and other types.
+In Regional Vic., this ratio was 90.1% houses to 9.9% other dwellings.
+Home ownership in Canada stood at 28.5%, with mortgaged properties at 36.3% and rented ones at 35.3%.
+The median monthly mortgage repayment was $1,387, lower than Regional Vic.'s average of $1,430.
+The median weekly rent in Canada was $300, compared to Regional Vic.'s $285.
 Nationally, Canadian's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing